1build/leyden/docs/general/contributing.md

 ### Update Leyden Version

 Examples use the version of Leyden that was built within the repo at the time they started being served.
-To update the examples such that they utilize the Leyden source code present within your local repository, rebuild Leyden and refresh the example leyden version.
+To update the examples such that they utilize the Leyden source code present within your local repository, rebuild Leyden and refresh the version.

 ```text
 npm run build